Atari Transputer Workstation: Overview

 All of these are connected using the Transputer's 20 Mbit/s processor links.
-The motherboard contains four slots for additional "farm cards" containing four transputers each, meaning that a fully expanded ATW contains 17 transputers.
+The motherboard contains four slots for added farm cards containing four Transputers each, meaning that a fully expanded ATW contains 17 Transputers.
 Each runs at 20 MHz (the -20 in the name) which supplied about 10 MIPS each.
 The bus is available externally, allowing several ATWs to be connected into one large farm.
 The motherboard includes a separate slot for one of the INMOS crossbar switches to improve inter-chip networking performance.

 HeliOS is Unix-like, but not Unix.
+It lacks memory protection, due largely to the lack of a memory management unit (MMU) on the Transputer, although a number of measures are employed to reduce the possibility of programs interfering with each other.
+For example, when invoking a command pipeline, each program is distributed to its own separate processor, communicating with other programs using pipes that are implemented by hardware links.
+Where many programs may be deployed on the same processor, these processors will not in general be shared by programs belonging to different users.

-It lacks memory protection, due largely to the lack of an MMU on the transputer.
-This is not a major issue, as the Transputer's stack-based architecture makes an MMU less important.
-Meanwhile, HeliOS is Unix-like enough that it ran standard Unix utilities, including the X Window System as the machine's graphical user interface (GUI).
-In addition HeliOS runs on all of the transputers in a farm concurrently, which allows all computing tasks to be fully distributed.
+HeliOS is Unix-like enough that it ran standard Unix utilities, including the X Window System as the machine's graphical user interface (GUI).
+HeliOS can run on all of the Transputers in a farm concurrently, which allows all computing tasks to be fully distributed.
 Powering off an ATW does not affect the overall farm, and the tasks simply move to other processors on other systems.